 The cost of home care varies from county to county and region to region.
 Typically, the average cost of home care is higher in the South of England than in the North of England.
-Normally the cost of care is relative to the region you live-in, it follows suit that average house prices are also higher in the South of England than the North.
+Normally the cost of care is relative to the region you live in, it follows suit that average house prices are also higher in the South of England than in the North.

 As well as the cost of care differing between regions, the cost of care also differs between individual home care providers within the region.
 In order to find out the exact cost of home care it is best to ring home care providers directly and discuss their fees with the Service Manager.

 Below is a table outlining the average hourly cost of home care in the different regions of England.
 This data is a culmination of the average prices from mystery shopping a number of home care provider’s from each county within each region. *Please note that this data was last updated Apr 2023.